CSAILVision/placeschallenge/sceneparsing/README.md

 ## Data

-- Download the images at http://placeschallenge.csail.mit.edu/data/ChallengeData2017/images.tar.
+- Download the images at [here](http://placeschallenge.csail.mit.edu/data/ChallengeData2017/images.tar).
 Images are the same for all the three tasks in Places Challenge 2017.
-- Download the instance segmentation data at http://placeschallenge.csail.mit.edu/data/ChallengeData2017/instances.tar.
+- Download the scene parsing data at [here](http://placeschallenge.csail.mit.edu/data/ChallengeData2017/sceneparsing.tar).
 After untarring the image file and annotation file, the directory structure should be similar to the following,

 the training images: